Vishvam10/ReMark-Backend/README.md

 # Todo

-- [] Backref upvotes and downvotes to User
+- [x] Add upvotes and downvotes to User
 - [x] **Change the Annotation Model** : Store the annotation by using `XPath` instead of `data-` attribute
 - [x] Debug CREATE website issue
 - [] Create `User Preference` model